John Holland (basketball): 2021–2022

-Crvena zvezda (2022–present)
+Crvena zvezda (2022–2023)

 On July 9, 2022, Holland signed a contract with Serbian club Crvena zvezda of the EuroLeague for the 2022–23 season.
+In 22 EuroLeague games, he averaged 3.6 points in under 10 minutes per contest.
+On June 29, 2023, he announced that he would be parting ways with the club.

+Hapoel Tel Aviv (2023–2024)

+On July 27, 2023, he signed with Hapoel Tel Aviv of the Israeli Basketball Premier League.

+Santeros de Aguada (2025–present)

+On January 2, 2025, Holland signed a contract with Santeros de Aguada until 2027.

 National team career

-Holland first represented the Puerto Rican national team in 2011 when he played in the 2011 Jenaro Marchand Continental Championship Cup.
+Holland is of Puerto Rican descent through his mother.
+He first represented the Puerto Rican national team in 2011 when he played in the 2011 Jenaro Marchand Continental Championship Cup.